tayweid/tayweid.github.io/ECON_0150/Final_Project/ECON_0150_Final_Project.md

 1. **Exploratory Data Analysis**
    - Summary statistics
    - Data cleaning and preparation
-   - At least two different types of visualizations

-2. **Statistical Analysis**
-   - Probability distributions of key variables
+   - Visualizations / summaries of relevant variables / relationships

-   - Hypothesis testing relevant to your research question
-   - Regression analysis (if applicable to your research question)
+2. **General Linear Model**
+   - Statement of the statistical model
+   - A summary of the model's results and assumptions
+   - Interpretation of the model's results
+   - Limitations of the model

 3. **Insights**
-   - Clear connection between your analysis and economic concepts
+   - Clear connection between your analysis and social / economic concepts
    - Discussion of implications and limitations
-   - Suggestions for further research

 #### Presentation (1-2 slides)